 Scientists are continually building better contact lens technology to prevent and treat eye diseases, and to improve life for people with low vision.
 Here are two lenses approved by the United States Food and Drug Administration in the past year.

-The FDA approved the first soft contact lens for slowing myopia (nearsightedness) progression.
+Multiple lenses are used to restore vision in children and teens with myopia (nearsightedness).
+The FDA approved the first soft contact lens for slowing myopia progression.
 CooperVision's MiSight contact lens is designed for children ages 8 to 12.
 The disposable contact lens is worn daily.
 These differ from existing OrthoK contact lenses, which reshape the cornea, by redirecting how light hits the retina.
 Also, the new lens does not need to be worn overnight.